Kritim Yantra

 Feb 28, 2025

-First, ensure you have Composer installed, then create a new Laravel 12 project:
+To begin, ensure you have Composer installed on your system.
+Then, create a new Laravel 12 project by running:

 composer create-project --prefer-dist laravel/laravel adminlte-laravel "12.*"